My values - Working with Elton

 So you can rest assured that if we decide to work together you will always get my absolute best efforts.

 7. Prejudism isn't for me

-Whilst I have never truly been prejudice to any group of people, I do know that I suffered domestication during my upbringing.
+Whilst I have never truly been prejudice against any group of people, I do know that I suffered domestication during my upbringing.
 We all do.
 None of us is born racist.
 None of us is born homophobic.
 It's something we learn.

-Don't get me wrong, I will always have a judgement for certain types of people, like mass murderers, serial killers etc, but I bare no prejudice against people for their ethnicity, gender preference or opinions.
+Don't get me wrong, I will always have a judgement for certain types of people, like mass murderers, serial killers etc, but I bear no prejudice against people for their ethnicity, gender preference or opinions.

 The only thing I care about is how you treat me and others.
 If you treat others with respect, then I really don't give a toss what colour you are, what you refer to yourself as, what your sexual orientation is, whether you're religious or not etc. Those things simply do not matter to me if you are a decent human.

 So if you bear a large prejudice, it's probably best we don't work together especially if you are vocal about your prejudice.

 One of the things I want to do more of as a small business owner is to donate my time to support small charities along my travels.
 I started a project in 2020 with the goal of working with 20 charities in 2020.
 Unfortunately due to COVID and lockdowns, I was only able to work with 5 charities.
 However this project (#roadtrip4charity) will continue indefinitely and be one of the goals of my travels.